pblop/hass-smartbox/README.md

 `manifest.json` file.

 Then, install the `custom_components/smartbox` directory in this repo to your Home Assistant `custom_components` directory.
-See the [Home Assistant docs] for details.
+See the [Home Assistant integration docs] for details.

 ### HACS
 Initial support is available for installation via HACS, as a [custom